corda/corda-docs/content/en/docs/cenm/1.3/config-identity-manager-parameters.md

 # Identity Manager Configuration Parameters

-The Configuration references for the Identity Manager service are given below:
+The Configuration references for the Identity Manager Service are given below:

 * **address**: